SciML/FiniteVolumeMethod.jl/README.md

 \end{equation}
 $$

-Using the divergence theorem, the second integral in (1) becomes
+Using the divergence theorem, the second integral becomes

 $$
 \begin{equation}